 - Florida: Issued after January 1, 2010, or have a gold star in the upper right hand corner.

 - South Carolina: Issued after November 1, 2008.

 - Tennessee: Issued after May 29, 2004.

-- Any other State: Valid driver's licenses or ID cards with gold stars in the upper right-hand corner.
+- Any State: Any valid drivers license or ID card with a gold star in the upper right-hand corner

-- Certified U.S. birth certificate showing students were born in the United States or United States territory (photocopies are not acceptable).
+- A certified U.S. birth certificate showing the student was born in the United States or United States territory (photocopies are not acceptable).

-- Approved, completed Free Applications for Federal Student Aid (FAFSA) for the current financial aid year if students were selected for verification and have provided appropriate documentation to the Financial Aid Office .
+- An approved completed Free Application for Federal Student Aid (FAFSA) for the current financial aid year if the student was selected for verification and has provided appropriate documentation to the Financial Aid Office .

-- U.S. Certificates of Birth Abroad issued by the U.S. Department of State (DS-1350) or Consular Reports of Birth Abroad (FS-240).
+- A U.S. Certificate of Birth Abroad issued by the U.S. Department of State (DS-1350) or a Consular Report of Birth Abroad (FS-240).

-Students who cannot be verified as lawfully present in the United States are not eligible to be considered for in-state tuition regardless of how long they have lived in Georgia.
-In addition to being lawfully present in the United States, students must meet the in-state tuition requirements as outlined in TCSG Board Policy and Procedure V.B.3 to warrant as in-state students.
+Any students who cannot be verified as lawfully present in the United States are not eligible to be considered for in-state tuition regardless of how long they have lived in Georgia.
+In addition to being lawfully present in the United States, students must meet the in-state tuition requirements as outlined in TCSG Board Policy and Procedure V.B.3 to warrant an in-state classification.
 Students that are initially classified as out-of-state residents and successfully petition to have their residency changed to in-state also meet the verification requirement.